svalente317/albumish/README.md

 Albumish is a Java application.
 It uses SWT for graphics, and JLayer for MP3 processing, so it should run on all popular platforms.

-Albumish actually has six dependencies.
-In addition to SWT and JLayer, it requires `gson`, `imgscalr`, `jaudiogger`, and `jna`.
-Currently, you need to download all six of them, then tell `build.xml` where to find them so that you can compile albumish, and then tell `albumish.sh` where to find them so that you can run it.
+Albumish actually has four dependencies.
+In addition to SWT and JLayer, it requires `gson` and `imgscalr`.
+(It also requires `jaudiotagger`, but it is distributed with this library.)
+Currently, you need to install all four of these as packages of your Linux distribution, or else download them and tell `build.xml` where to find them.
 I guess I should use Maven?

 ## Users Guide